why1249/TorchOpt/README.md

 During my studies, I wanted to create a project that would help me better understand these algorithms while also providing a practical tool for experimentation.
 By leveraging PyTorch's powerful tensor operations and parallel computing capabilities, I created this unified framework to aid my learning process.

-The goal of TorchOpt is to:
+The goal of TorchOptLib is to:

 - Provide a modular design with base classes that can easily integrate various test functions and optimization algorithms.
 - Enable seamless GPU acceleration for faster computation.